sudheerj/javascript-interview-questions/book.md

     Below are the list of pros and cons of promises over callbacks,

     **Pros:**
     1. It avoids callback hell which is unreadable
     2. Easy to write sequential asynchronous code   with .then()
     3. Easy to write parallel asynchronous code   with Promise.all()
-  4. Solves some of the common problems of callbacks(call the callback too late, too early, many times and swallow errors/exceptions)
+    4. Solves some of the common problems of   callbacks(call the callback too late, too   early, many times and swallow errors/  exceptions)

     **Cons:**
     1. It makes little complex code
     2. You need to load a polyfill if ES6 is not   supported

     **[فهرست](#فهرست)**